 increased by 17 percent, bringing the total number of students with Pell Grants to about 34 percent of the total student population.
 The number of full-time community college students decreased, while the total figures for part-time students increased slightly.

-Anecdotal evidence suggests that some states may have seen a much bigger decline in community college enrollment, including Connecticut, Illinois, Iowa and Michigan.
+Anecdotal evidence suggests that some states may have seen a much bigger decline in community college enrollment, including Connecticut, Illinois, Iowa, and Michigan.
 While no one can predict with 100-percent accuracy the reason for bigger declines in some states than others, factors that go into the enrollment numbers may include demographic shifts, high unemployment

-rates and state budget cuts.
+rates, and state budget cuts.
 Even those factors can change from state to state and institution to institution, making it even more challenging to make complete sense of enrollment data.

 Slow Economy Boosted Community College Growth

 Community colleges traditionally see higher enrollment numbers when the economy goes south.
-In the case of this most recent recession, enrollments reached record numbers, as many found themselves without a job or many prospects of employment in the near future.
+In the case of this most recent recession, enrollments reached record numbers, as many found themselves without a job or any prospects of employment in the near future.
 Training in new industries was a must, and community colleges were the perfect options for those who needed marketable skills in a hurry.
 While the increased enrollment is fairly easy to understand, the decline may not be as simple to pinpoint.
 However, the economy may not play the same role in this enrollment shift.